 9 Is the COVID-19 vaccine free if I don’t have Medicare?

 Yes.
-The COVID-19 vaccine is free for everyone in Australia, regardless of citizenship or the visa type.
+COVID-19 vaccines are free for everyone in Australia regardless of Medicare or visa status.

 10 Where can I get the COVID-19 vaccine if I’m not eligible for Medicare?

 If you’re not eligible for Medicare or don’t hold a Medicare card, you can still get a COVID-19 vaccine for free at respiratory clinics and other state-run vaccination clinics.
 To find out where you can get a COVID-19 vaccine, please visit the Vaccine clinic finder or call the National Coronavirus and COVID-19 Vaccine Helpline on 1800 020 080.